Project Management is far from an exact science. What is effective in one organization certainly can rarely be strictly duplicated in another.

 As BrightWork templates exist as a site in your site collection, it also means that you can fine-tune the template and customize it just like you can with a normal SharePoint site, and the really cool bit?

-You can pull that fine-tuning and customization into sites created from that template!
+You can pull that fine-tuning and customization into sites created from that template using BrightWork Template Design Sync!
 And of course, you can create templates from templates!

-All of the above templates are available instantly, out-of-the-box in the full BrightWork solution.
+All of the above templates are available in the full BrightWork solution for SharePoint On-Premises (server version of SharePoint 2019, 2016, or 2013).